Kraftsman1/crud-api/README.md

 ## Authentication

-To access the protected endpoints, users need to include an authentication token in the request headers.
+An authentication token needs to be added to the request headers to access protected endpoints.

-### Register a new user
+### Register New User

 - Endpoint: `/auth/register`
 - Method: POST
 - Request body:
   - `username` (string): The username for the new user.
+  - `email` (string): The email for the new user.
   - `password` (string): The password for the new user.
 - Response:
   - Status code 201: User registered successfully.
-  - Status code 400: Username already exists.
+  - Status code 400: Email already exists.
   - Status code 500: Internal Server Error.
+  - Status code 501: Email Required.

 ### Login